hako/googol-glados-simulator/README.md

 [http://ggs.hakobaito.co.uk](http://ggs.hakobaito.co.uk) - The official Googol GLaDOS Simulator.

-[http://alexianson.co.uk/archive/gg/](http://alexianson.co.uk/archive/gg/) - The original Googol GLaDOS Simulator (by Alex I'Anson)
+http://alexianson.co.uk/archive/gg/ - The original Googol GLaDOS Simulator (by Alex I'Anson) (Offline)

 _NOTE: This version of the simulator is the **web** version, not the Windows version.
 If you are looking for the Windows version, head over here:_